LucasXavierChurchman/Sentiment-vs-Excitement/README.md

 ## Credits and Acknowledgements

-* Reddit user /u/Stuck_In_the_Matrix and the rest of the Pushshift.io team for their reddit comment database
+* Reddit user /u/Stuck_In_the_Matrix and the rest of the Pushshift.io team for their Reddit comment database
-* Reddit user /u/fhoffa for uploading this database to Big Query
+* Reddit user /u/fhoffa for uploading this database to Google Big Query
-* My friend Tim Howard for reminding of the word 'anecdotal' when I couldn't think of it
+* My friend, Tim Howard, for reminding of the word 'anecdotal' when I couldn't remember it
 * The creators of the `Afinn()` library, along with the requested citation in their repo's readme:

  Finn Årup Nielsen, "A new ANEW: evaluation of a word list for sentiment analysis in microblogs", Proceedings of the ESWC2011 Workshop on 'Making Sense of Microposts': Big things come in small packages.
 Volume 718 in CEUR Workshop Proceedings: 93-98.
 2011 May.
 Matthew Rowe, Milan Stankovic, Aba-Sah Dadzie, Mariann Hardey (editors)